 Nowadays, I humbly accept that we just don't know anything about what happens, and I think this is why humans fear death so much; we've no greater fear than the unknown.
 I suppose the presence of reincarnation in my poem is more of a what-if; a factor that may or may not be true, but one that I accept for the purposes of the calculations.
 I felt that this essence paired particularly well with the statistical nature of the poem.

-EM: You alluded to your project's structure during your presentation, but I never quite got the scope.
+JK: You alluded to your project's structure during your presentation, but I never quite got the scope.
 Could you tell me more about the sections you've organized your book into?

 CS: I was aiming for a rough anthology of the human experience.
 The chapbook takes a look at the things we experience in life; the beauty we find in other people, the ugliness we find in other people, the inevitability of death, the regrets we carry with us, all the rest of it.
 A few sections are less widespread.